tekdi/kisan-frappe/ai_prompts/rules/warehouse_rent/gowdown_rules.md

 I need to implement client and server scripts for the Godown DocType in our Kisan Warehouse Frappe app.

 **CRITICAL REQUIREMENTS:**
-1. Use ONLY Client Script DocType (created via bench console) - DO NOT create .js files
-2. Server script should be minimal: `class Godown(Document): pass`
+1. Server script should be minimal: `class Godown(Document): pass`
-3. All calculations must be client-side only
+2. All calculations must be client-side only
-4. No server-side validation that could cause database locks
+3. No server-side validation that could cause database locks
-5. Follow Frappe v15 standards
+4. Follow Frappe v15 standards

 **Business Logic:**
 [See calculations below]